mishrashu/G4_DSA_GradedProject2/README.md

 # G4_DSA_GradedProject2

-This propject assignmennt on DSA focuses on Linear and Non linear data structure aspects.
+This project assignmennt on DSA focuses on Linear and Non linear data structure aspects.
 Project is aimed to solve below two problem statements
 ```
 1. Your friend is a chief architect, who is working on building a skyscraper, in Mumbai.
 The construction is in such a way that the floors will be constructed in other factories, and they will be assembled.
 All the   sizes will be distinct.